Intensive English Program

 form of English for Non-Native Speakers (ENS) courses.

-During most semesters, full-time students usually take twenty hours (20) per week in reading, writing, grammar, listening & speaking.
+- During most semesters, full-time students usually take twenty hours (20) per week of classes in English Reading, Writing, Grammar, in addition to Listening & Speaking.

 Conditional Admission To UWF